 In this blog, we’ll break down:

-• What exactly an innovation ecosystem is (with a simplified definition)
+- What exactly an innovation ecosystem is (in plain terms)

 So, let’s begin with the basics.